Measuring the Impact of Design Thinking

 design thinking

-The different design thinking models
+The different design process models

 Supporting agility